sajithnehru/notepad-plus-plus-tricks/README.md

 If you want to copy the selected lines, simply press Ctrl + C

 Tip 4:
+How to use Alt and Ctrl Keys for multiline and individual line edits?

 4a.
 Column Mode Selection with Alt Key:
    &nbsp;&nbsp;&nbsp;&nbsp;Open your document in Notepad++.